 What is the All of Us Research Program?

 Northwestern Medicine is a partner of the All of Us Research Program in Illinois.
 All of Us is an exciting new initiative from the National Institutes of Health (NIH).
 The mission is simple: to speed up health research and medical breakthroughs.

-The All of Us Research Program is asking one million people to come together to create the largest health database ever.
+The All of Us Research Program is asking one million or more people to come together to create the largest health database ever.
 Researchers can use this data to better understand disease.
 This may create a healthier future for generations to come.

 Why should I join?